 WA NILS is not merely a loan scheme.
-While applicants understand that there is an expectation that loans are repaid, and that they will be entering into a formal loan agreement, the process involved in obtaining the loan has proven to be an outstanding social success in Western Australia.
+While applicants should understand that there is an expectation that loans are repaid, and that they will be entering into a formal loan agreement, the process involved in obtaining the loan has proven to be an outstanding social success in Western Australia.

 Applicants are encouraged to obtain the necessary support information for the loan themselves.
-This includes obtaining proof of income, proof of expenditure, and two quotes for the items being sought.
+This includes obtaining proof of income, proof of expenditure, and quotes for the items being sought.
 From the applicant’s point of view, it is often the first time they have been in a position to discuss and negotiate the price of an item with a provider, and while daunting for some, most applicants relish the experience.
 This empowerment, and the sense of achievement the applicant gets when the deal is finalised cannot be overemphasised

 History of WANILS